darrendezeeuw/kaipy/docs/source/kaipy/usage.rst

 =====
 The Kaipy package comes with a variety of tools to help you load and analyze data from the MAGE model.
 This page will walk you through the basic usage of the package.
 This includes using the API to load datasets and create plots as well as using the command line interface to run scripts.

-Mode: API
+Kaipy API Package
 ---------
-We will go over the basics of loading datasets and creating plots using the Kaipy API.
+We will go over the basics of loading datasets and creating plots using the Kaipy API package.
 You can try this out for yourself using our `Google Colab notebook <https://colab.research.google.com/drive/1Y559nAryHyX5R9wgqSLvZ-87QRmazGLD#scrollTo=0bOWk7gnNzd2>`_.

 Loading datasets
 ~~~~~~~~~~~~~~~~